Tue, 21 Apr 2026

-Minister Ghassan questions MDP’s consistency on election merger
+Minister Ghassan questions MDP’s consistency on holding parliament and presidential elections concurrently

 24 Feb 2026